P-arag/rlchat/README.md

 3. Private Chat roomns
 4. Instant messaging
 ### Made using
-i.
-Socket.io
+1. Socket.io
-ii.
-Express.js
+2. Express.js
-iii.
-Moment.js
+3. Moment.js
-## Hope you like it, the link to the heroku app will be sent shortly
+## Hope you like it, the link to the heroku app is [here](https://rlchat.herokuapp.com)